Cuberick-Orion/CIRR/README.md

                          "3": "background should contain grass"}
       }
       ```
-    - Details on the auxiliary annotations can be found in the supp. mat. of our paper.
+    - Details on the auxiliary annotations can be found in the supp. mat.
+Sec.C of our paper.

  - `image_splits/split.VER.SPLIT.json`
     - A list of elements, where each element maps an image filename to the relative path of the img file, example: